A control-oriented approach to optimal sensor placement: Motivating application and model problem

 \section{Motivating application and model problem}

 In this section, we consider a model problem to illustrate the types of interconnections between optimal control, parameter inversion, and optimal experimental design (OED) that might arise in applications.
+The following example builds on well-known example found in inverse problem literature \cite{akcelik2005dynamic,petra2011model,flath2011fast,kim2023hippylib}, as well as OED literature \cite{alexanderian2014a,alexanderian2018efficient,WuChenGhattas23}.
 Consider heat transfer in a bounded two-dimensional domain $\Omega$ depicted in \Cref{fig:dom}.
 Suppose we have control over a source term $z$ that acts within a particular subdomain $\Omega_c \subset \Omega$, which we refer to as the control region.
 Our goal is to steer the temperature distribution within $\Omega$ by controlling the temperature within $\Omega_c$.

 To make matters concrete, we assume the system is governed by the following advection diffusion equation.

 Here, $\kappa$ is a diffusion constant, $\bs{v}$ is a (steady) velocity field, and $\gamma_h, \gamma_a$ are boundary coefficients.
 The system is fully insulated at $\BdrySides$, and $\BdryTops$ experiences heat exchange from the ambient temperature $\gamma_a$ with heat transfer rate $\gamma_h$.